Obruchev Hills

-The Obruchev Hills are a group of rounded hills on the coast between Denman Glacier and Scott Glacier.
-The hills were plotted by the Western Base Party of the Australasian Antarctic Expedition (1911–14) as a great rock face.
+The Obruchev Hills are a group of rounded hills on the coast between Denman Glacier and Scott Glacier, in East Antarctica.

+The hills were plotted by the Western Base Party of the Australasian Antarctic Expedition (1911–1914) as a great rock face.
 They were plotted in greater detail from aerial photographs taken by U.S. Navy Operation Highjump (1946–47) and later by a Soviet expedition (1956), which named them after Vladimir Obruchev, Soviet geologist (1863–1956).